jwl-7/c0de_gr1nd/python_explanations/hanoi.md

 ```

 ## Explanation
-1. Move a tower of
+1. Move a tower of (height - 1) to the auxiliary pole, using the target pole
+2. Move the remaining ring to the target pole
+3. Move the tower of (height - 1) from the auxiliary pole to the target pole, using the source pole

 ## Code Dissection
 1. BLANK